 David Keith Lynch, was born the 20 in January of 1946 in a small mountain village called Missoula, United States.
 His childhood was spent in natural environments, almost always magnificent for its beauty, but in the absence of friends of their age.
+His childhood was somewhat hard, since his family was recently emigrated from another country and they had to fight for many years to acquire their legal status in the country, Fortunately, they always had the backing of a immigration lawyer dallas tx.
 Only in the company of her two younger brothers.
 His father, scientist, working for the forest service (Ministry of agriculture) and his teacher mother's home, and it should be continuously transferred by national parks and forest reserves.
 In 1961, Lynch and her family moved northwest to Alexandria, Virginia.
 According to the director, “In a large city, I realized that there was a lot of fear.
 Coming from the Northwest, that you hit with the force of a train.”

 “I think it was a completely normal guy,” Remember.
 “Of course, We all like to think that one is different and unique… According to my memories, I had a happy childhood, without too many problems.
 But the boys have the senses in particular alerts, the eyes wide open, very attentive ears, and the world sends them a cataract of information and sensations… Boys perceive things in a very strong way, but they also have an imagination that can amplify the most insignificant events, the finest details.
 Enlarged by a child's imagination, a small event can become the most beautiful or the most horrible stories.
 When I was young this perception of things could be formidable, but, at the same time, disturbing and unsettling.
 For example, to enter a House and, without seeking anything in particular, No imagine anything, feel that there is something weird in that House.
 Like an evil cloud that floats in the air and tells you so confused in that House, something is wrong.
 There are adult people, everything seems normal, but feel that you something is hidden, prevailing in the House by some underground discomfort that those who live there do not want others to see… Everything was very quiet in my house, very normal.
 My parents were never fought, to such an extent that sometimes I would have even liked that they fight a little, that had been in the House a little movement.
 But nothing ever happened.
 Our House was a solid place, stable, reassuring.
 Perhaps when from the beginning has a big stability, a good solid foundation, one is more inclined to leave itself.
 While if one grows in insecurity, After desperately seeking security, without risking both.
 From this point of view, I think I was lucky.”